bbest/routing/README.md

 # Routing Ships around Whale Hotspots
-Conservation Mapping handled spatially as a routing or siting problem to minimize impact on endangered marine animals, for PhD dissertation at Duke.

 Here's an example interaction of choosing different routes based on a tradeoff between conservation of species (by risk of encounter) versus cost to industry (in km extra distance):